ibm-cloud-docs/activity-tracker/views.md

 ## Prerequisites
 {: #views_prereqs}

 Before you start, check that your user ID has permissions to launch the web UI and view events.
-The following table lists the minimum policies that a user must have to be able to launch the {{site.data.keyword.at_full_notm}} web UI, and view, search, and filter events:
+The following table lists the minimum roles that a user must have to be able to launch the {{site.data.keyword.at_full_notm}} web UI, and view, search, and filter events:

 | Role                      | Permission granted            |
 |---------------------------|-------------------------------|
 | Platform role: `Viewer`     | Allows the user to view the list of service instances in the Observability dashboard. |
 | Service role: `Reader`      | Allows the user to launch the web UI and view events in the web UI.  |
 {: caption="Table 1.
-IAM policies" caption-side="top"}
+IAM roles" caption-side="top"}

-For more information on how to configure these policies for a user, see [Granting user permissions to a user or service ID](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-iam_view_events#iam_view_events).
+For more information on how to configure policies for a user, see [Granting user permissions to a user or service ID](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-iam_view_events#iam_view_events).